Tomato Frog Care Sheet

 Lighting is not essential for tomato frogs, but if you wish to grow live plants in your tomato frog terrarium, you will need a daylight spectrum bulb, such as the fluorescent tubes sold for freshwater aquariums, and an appropriate lighting fixture.
 Tomato frogs do not require UV lighting.

 Tomato frogs do well at temperatures between 65 and 80 degrees Fahrenheit.
-If the ambient temperature in your home falls below 65 degrees during the winter, a thermostatically controlled heat pad should be used beneath a section of your tomato frog terrarium.
-Keep track of temperatures, as those much higher than 80 degrees can result in the death of your tomato frogs.
+If the ambient temperature in your home falls below 65 degrees during the winter, a thermostatically controlled heat pad. such as the Zoo Med ReptiTherm Under Tank Heater, should be used beneath a section of your tomato frog terrarium.
+Keep track of temperatures with thermostats such as the Zoo Med Reptitemp Infrared Thermometer, as those much higher than 80 degrees can result in the death of your tomato frogs.

-Humidity should be maintained by misting every one to three days.
+Humidity should be maintained by misting every one to three days with a mister such as the Exo Terra Mister Portable Pressure Sprayer and monitored with a humidity hygrometer.
 A glass lid with some ventilation will help keep humidity up; just be sure there is sufficient ventilation to prevent respiratory disorders from occurring in the tomato frogs.

 Tomato Frog Substrate

-Two good substrates for a tomato frog terrarium are top soil or coconut fiber.
+Two good substrates for a tomato frog terrarium are top soil or coconut fiber, like the Zoo Med Eco Earth Loose Coconut Fiber Reptile Substrate.
 Provide a depth of at least 2 inches because, as mentioned, tomato frogs are burrowers; they like to dig down into the substrate in order to ambush prey as it walks by.
 If using soil, be sure to avoid any that may have been treated with herbicides, pesticides or fertilizers.
 Replace the entire substrate every one or two months.

 Photo credit: Lana Langlois/Shutterstock